coil-kt/coil/docs/image_pipeline.md

 ## Fetchers

-Fetchers translate data (e.g. URL, URI, File, etc.) into either an `ImageSource` or a `Drawable`.
+Fetchers translate data (e.g. URL, URI, File, etc.) into either an `ImageSource` or an `Image`.
 They typically convert the input data into a format that can then be consumed by a `Decoder`.
 Use this interface to add support for custom fetching mechanisms (e.g. Cronet, custom URI schemes, etc.)

 See [Fetcher](/coil/api/coil-core/coil3.fetch/-fetcher) for more information.